Vital-Vuillaume/Donation/README.md

 # Support me with Bitcoin!

-I am thrilled that you’re considering supporting our project with a Bitcoin donation.
-Every contribution is valuable and helps us continue our mission successfully.
+I'm thrilled that you're considering supporting my projects with a Bitcoin donation.
+Every contribution is valuable and helps me to pursue my mission successfully.

 ![](https://cdn-icons-png.flaticon.com/512/3667/3667556.png)